Featured Part / / Innovative Robotics With MJF

 The Part / / Mechanical Assembly of a Robotic Finger

 Mechanical Engineer Anne Pauley on Fathom’s Design & Engineering team redesigned a mechanical assembly of an assistive robot for the MJF process.
-She worked directly with the end-user, an individual with MD (muscular dystrophy), to test the prototypes.
+She worked directly with the end-user, an individual with Muscular Dystrophy (MD) to test the prototypes.

-The original design is an assembly of 5 injection molded plastic components and 12 off-the-shelf hardware components.
-The goal was to take this design and simplify it while providing an easy route to customization and cost effective low volume manufacturing.
+The original design is an assembly of five injection molded plastic components and 12 off-the-shelf hardware components.
+The goal was to simplify the design while providing an easy route to customization and cost effective low volume manufacturing.
 By employing additive, the need for a costly injection mold tool was removed.
-Further design optimization consolidated the assembly to improve reliability and reduce manual labor costs in assembling the end effector.
+Further design optimization consolidated the assembly.
+This new design improved reliability and reduced manual labor assembly costs.

 She utilized the capability of the MJF process to print with no support material to manufacture a pre-assembled mechanical finger.
 To design the assembly, parametric modeling in Fusion 360 was used to model the mechanical components of the finger, maintaining the necessary mounting points for installation onto the 5-axis arm.
 The exterior geometry of the shells was left unchanged.

-While reverse-engineering the assembly it was determined that machining tolerances were not critical to the functionality of the finger, as the original mechanism hinges were snap-fit injection molded plastic.
+While reverse-engineering the assembly, it was determined that machining tolerances were not critical to the functionality of the finger.
+The original mechanism hinges were snap-fit injection molded plastic.
 The end-use application of the finger as a user-controlled assistive robot also did not require the same level of positional accuracy and mechanical load in the joints as industrial robotics.

 Technology Selection for Redesign // 3D Printing to Rapidly Iterate and Refine Design Details with MJF

-Using MJF over other technologies was chosen as the ideal application for the part due to the ability to use Nylon 12—a durable material with excellent mechanical properties frequently used by the Fathom team for short to medium production runs while maintaining shorter cycle times.
+Multi Jet Fusion was chosen as the ideal application for the part due to the ability to use Nylon 12.
+Nylon 12 is a durable material with excellent mechanical properties frequently used by the Fathom team for short to medium production runs while maintaining shorter cycle times.
 The MJF printed prototypes were used to iterate quickly, testing the fit and function of the assembly with focused design changes.
 Utilizing this process also solves the problem of tedious removal of printed hinges.
 As powder-bed technologies allow material to be evacuated quickly from interior geometry after printing.

 One of the primary goals of this iterative process was to consolidate components and reduce the need for hardware and assembly.
-The original design had 12 pieces of off-the-shelf hardware and five injection molded custom components and assembly was difficult and time consuming.
+The original design had 12 pieces of off-the-shelf hardware and five injection molded custom components.
+Assembly was difficult and time consuming.
 In the redesigned MJF assembly, there is one print-in-place assembly, one small hardware access cover and one steel spring.
-The assembly process of this design was reduced to only two steps: inserting the steel spring and attaching the cover to hide the hardware.
+The assembly process of this design was reduced to only two steps: inserting the steel spring and attach the cover to hide the hardware.

 The Value / / Rapid Prototyping and Part Consolidation

-Design Guidelines // Fathom’s application and engineering team created this easy-to-use guideline for 3D printing and additive manufacturing technologies—get answers for commonly asked questions specific to designing for PolyJet, SLA, FDM, MJF and SLS.
+Design Guidelines // Fathom’s application and engineering team created this easy-to-use guideline for 3D printing and additive manufacturing technologies.
+Get answers for commonly asked questions specific to designing for SLS, PolyJet, FDM, SLA, and MJF.
 Information includes wall thickness, hole diameter, clearance for assemblies, escape holes, minimum detail, pin diameter, accuracy and standard layer thickness.

 For more information about Fathom’s Engineering & Design team who can be contracted to support your in-house design teams product development, click thru to read about their expertise and view available services.